 Transuranic heavy elements may not be used where there is life.

-Medium atomic weights are available: Gold, Lead, Copper, Jet, Diamond, Radium, Sapphire,
+Medium atomic weights are available: Gold, Lead, Copper, Jet, Diamond, Radium, Sapphire, Silver, and Steel.

 Sapphire and Steel have been assigned.”

 I was not a fan of campy spy series, The Man From UNCLE (1964-7), which co-starred Scottish actor David McCallum as a Russian agent and sidekick to the slick all-American hero (played by Robert Vaughan), so it was great to see McCallum bringing his ice-cool hard-man act to another genre series, following his stint in the title role of US produced genre series The Invisible Man (1975-6).

 Created by P.J.
 Hammond, Sapphire And Steel was essentially a fantasy and mystery show with an intriguing, yet never adequately explained, occult or sci-fi backstory about a team of paranormal investigators with telepathic and blatantly superhuman powers.
 Sapphire (Joanna Lumley, fresh from her success playing action girl Purdey in The New Avengers, 1976-7) was a psychic with empathic and psychometric talents, and the ability to stop or reverse time, while Steel provided analytical prowess, and the psychological toughness and physical strength required to overcome any dangerous creature or deadly force that threatened him or his partner.
 Sapphire and Steel were not really human at all, they were ‘elemental’ beings assigned to various periods and places, and tasked with repairing damage or disruption to ‘spacetime’ itself.
 A timewarp in a country house, the intrusion of a malevolent power into a haunted railway station, people from the future bringing a changeling into the 20th century, and children freed from old photographs, are among the weird events that our time-travelling heroes investigate.